AleYepes/goodreads-crawler/README.md

 # Goodreads Crawler & Ranker

-Async crawler and recommender system to find good books to read.
+Async crawler and ML recommendation pipeline to find good books to read.

 ## Setup
 1. **Save Books to Your Goodreads Library:**